 - Earth systems have internal and external sources of energy, both of which create heat.
 The sun is the major external source of energy.
 Two primary sources of internal energy are the decay of radioactive isotopes and the gravitational energy from the earth's original formation. - The outward transfer of earth's internal heat drives convection circulation in the mantle that propels the plates comprising earth's surface across the face of the globe.
-Geochemical cycles - Movement of matter between reservoirs is driven by the earth's internal and external sources of energy.
-These movements are often accompanied by a change in the physical and chemical properties of the matter.
-Carbon, for example, occurs in carbonate rocks such as limestone, in the atmosphere as carbon dioxide gas, in water as dissolved carbon dioxide, and in all organisms as complex molecules that control the chemistry of life.
 The origin and evolution of the earth system - Interactions among the solid earth, the oceans, the atmosphere, and organisms have resulted in the ongoing evolution of the earth system.
 We can observe some changes such as earthquakes and volcanic eruptions on a human time scale, but many processes such as mountain building and plate movements take place over hundreds of millions of years.